Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Introduction

-This paper is organized as follows.
-Sec.~\ref{Sec.2} reviews fusion and shrinking rules derived from field theory and formulates their consistency, including a summary of the diagrammatic representations that encode these processes.
-A more advanced discussion of diagrammatics is presented in the appendices.
-Sec.~\ref{Sec.3} introduces the 3d quantum double model, constructs the ground states on the three-torus, and computes the ground-state degeneracy (GSD).
-We define four basic operators and assemble excitation operators for particles and loops.
-Sec.~\ref{sec4} derives the fusion rules, where fusing two excitations amounts to taking the tensor product of irreducible representations of $DG$, the quantum double of the group $G$.
-In Sec.~\ref{sec5}, we construct lattice shrinking processes and derive the corresponding shrinking rules, listing all results for $G=\mathbb{D}_3$ and demonstrating control over shrinking channels.
-We further confirm that all shrinking rules are consistent with the fusion rules.
-Sec.~\ref{Sec.6} shows that the 3d $\mathbb{D}_4$ quantum double model provides a microscopic construction of the $BF$ field theory with an $AAB$ twist and gauge group $G=(\mathbb{Z}_2)^3$.
-Finally, Sec.~\ref{sec7} provides a brief summary and outlook.
-Technical details are collected in the appendices.
+Sec.~\ref{Sec.2} reviews the fusion and shrinking rules derived from field theory and formulates their consistency conditions.
+It also summarizes the diagrammatic representations that encode these processes in Sec.~\ref{sec2.2}.
+Sec.~\ref{Sec.3} constructs excitation operators in the microscopic model.
+We first introduce the $3$D quantum double model, construct its ground states on the three-torus, and compute the \textit{ground-state degeneracy} (GSD) in Sec.~\ref{Sec.3.1}.
+We then define four elementary operators and assemble excitation operators for particles and loops in Secs.~\ref{Sec.3.2} and~\ref{Sec.3.3}.
+Sec.~\ref{sec4} derives the fusion rules.
+In the $3$D quantum double model, fusing two excitations amounts to decomposing the tensor product of irreducible representations of $DG$, the quantum double algebra of the group $G$.
+The general construction is presented in Sec.~\ref{Sec.4.1}, followed by two examples, $G=\mathbb{Z}_N$ and $G=\mathbb{D}_3$, in Secs.~\ref{Sec.4.2} and~\ref{Sec.4.3}.
+Sec.~\ref{sec5} constructs lattice shrinking processes and derives the corresponding shrinking rules.
+A general method for computing shrinking coefficients is given in Sec.~\ref{Sec.5.1}.
+We then work out the examples of $G=\mathbb{Z}_N$ and $G=\mathbb{D}_3$ in Secs.~\ref{Sec.5.2} and~\ref{Sec.5.3}.
+By selecting specific internal degrees of freedom in the operator in Eq.~(\ref{eq_loop}), we demonstrate control over shrinking channels in Sec.~\ref{Sec.5.4}.
+We further verify the fusion--shrinking consistency relations in Sec.~\ref{Sec.5.5}.
+Sec.~\ref{Sec.8} studies particle--loop braiding and Borromean-Rings braiding.
+General braiding processes produce nontrivial operators that can act on the internal degrees of freedom of the excitations.
+We derive the particle--loop and Borromean-Rings braiding-induced operators in Secs.~\ref{Sec.8.1} and~\ref{Sec.8.2}.
+We also determine when these operators reduce to braiding phases.
+Examples with $G=\mathbb{Z}_N$ and $G=\mathbb{D}_3$ are discussed in Sec.~\ref{Sec.8.3}.
+Sec.~\ref{Sec.6} shows that the $3$D $\mathbb{D}_4$ quantum double model provides a microscopic construction of the $BF$ field theory with an $AAB$ twist and gauge group $G=(\mathbb{Z}_2)^3$.
+We first review the Wilson operators, fusion rules, shrinking rules, and braiding statistics of the $BF{+}AAB$ field theory in Sec.~\ref{Sec.6.3}.
+We then obtain the corresponding data in the $\mathbb{D}_4$ quantum double model in Sec.~\ref{Sec.6.2}.
+By comparing the fusion, shrinking, and braiding tables of the two theories, we establish an isomorphism between their excitations in Sec.~\ref{Sec.6.4}.
+This isomorphism bridges the long-distance field-theoretical description and the microscopic lattice construction.
+Finally, Sec.~\ref{sec7} provides a summary and outlook.
+Appendix~\ref{ap3} presents a more advanced discussion of diagrammatics.
+Appendix~\ref{ap2} proves several identities involving the elementary operators introduced in Sec.~\ref{Sec.3}.
+Appendix~\ref{ap4} gives technical details for calculating shrinking rules in the $\mathbb{D}_3$ quantum double model, and Appendix~\ref{ap5} provides technical details on braiding.